lowRISC/sonata-system/doc/architecture/fpga.md

 ## Hardware IP blocks
 To support all the peripherals that are on the FPGA boards, we need corresponding hardware IP blocks for Ibex to be able to interact with them:
 - I2C for QWIIC
-- SPI for the LCD screen
+- SPI for the LCD screen and ethernet
-- Ethernet
 - GPIO for buttons and LEDs
 - HyperRAM controller